dsharpc/dsharpc.github.io/SparkMLFlights/README.md

 Our objective will be to predict a flight's departure delay with available data.
 To do this, we will use different models, tuned through a Parameter map with which we can try different parameter values and finally run through a 'Magic Loop' to try both of them out.
 Feature engineering, if required, will be done with a Pipeline object.

-Dataset used may be downloaded from here: https://www.kaggle.com/usdot/flight-delays
+Dataset used may be downloaded from [here](https://www.kaggle.com/usdot/flight-delays)
-A glossary for the variables can be found here: https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time
+A glossary for the variables can be found [here](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time)

 ### Creating a Spark Session
-In this project will be working with Spark in 'local mode', this means we will only be using the resources in our computer for data processing, instead of using a cluster of machines, as Spark is more commonly used.
+In this project I scripted the code to test its proper functionality on my computer, using [jupyter's pyspark docker image](https://hub.docker.com/r/jupyter/all-spark-notebook/).
+After running all of my code locally and making sure there weren't any errors, I created a cluster on AWS' EMR with 4 r4.large instances which have 4 cores and 30 GBs RAM each.
+I also changed the following settings to Spark:

+spark.executor.memory            20G
+spark.executor.cores             4
+spark.driver.memory              20G

+The following script is as was run on the AWS cluster:

 ```python